flectra-hq/documentation-user/content/developer/tutorials/getting_started/02_setup.rst

    $ git remote rename origin flectra  # Change the name of origin (the flectra repository) to flectra.
    $ git remote set-url --push flectra no_push  # Remove the possibility to push directly to flectra (you can only push to flectra-dev).

-   $ cd  $HOME/src/enterprise
+   $ cd  $HOME/src/professional
-   $ git remote add enterprise-dev git@github.com:flectra-dev/enterprise.git
+   $ git remote add professional-dev git@github.com:flectra-dev/professional.git
-   $ git remote rename origin enterprise
+   $ git remote rename origin professional
-   $ git remote set-url --push enterprise no_push
+   $ git remote set-url --push professional no_push

 Install the dependencies
 ========================